 - international guest performances and touring activities that involve several performances and other related activities (e.g. networking, workshops/master classes, research etc.)

-- activities with a verified mutual interest regarding resources and interests, including cultural exchange for the purpose of future collaborations
+- activities with a verified mutual interest regarding resources and interests and future collaborations

 - activities where an exchange of experience with the Danish performing arts scene is taken into account

 The committee encourages you to consider aspects of social and climate related sustainability in you project description.

 The committee may decide to grant the application partially and/or award a smaller amount than applied for, based on an overall assessment of the application.
 The committee evaluates your application in consideration of all the other applications and the total amount available for funding while also aiming to spread the support for the arts.

 If you receive a smaller amount than applied for, you will be notified in your grant notification letter if you need to submit further information, before we can pay out your grant.

 If you have applied for grants from the Danish Arts Foundation within the past three years, this information will be considered in the evaluation of your application.

 You must submit your application via our grant portal.
 We do not receive physical material.